Wanted: DCI offers bounty for Kware murders suspect Jumaisi

 "An officer and the canteen manager discovered the escape when they went to serve breakfast and found the cell door open," the report stated.

-He is wanted for the murders of more than 40 women, committeed between 2022 and 2024.
+He is wanted for the murders of more than 40 women, committed between 2022 and 2024.